 - Vervet monkeys play a nonhuman model for the study of the genetic and social behaviors.
 This is especially seen when it comes to understanding behaviors such as hypertension, anxiety and alcohol dependency.

-- It is not and endangered species, it is actually of least concern, however, developments on wildlife territories have led to vervet monkeys declining in the wild because of threats such as pellet guns, poison, electricity pylons.
+- It is not an endangered species, it is actually of least concern, however, developments on wildlife territories have led to vervet monkeys declining in the wild because of threats such as pellet guns, poison, electricity pylons.
 They are also captured for traditional medicine and biomedical research.

 - They play a very important role in natural ecosystems.
 The seeds they ingest as food that is passed through the vervet’s digestive system and are excreted in places that are far from where they were originally consumed.
 This means that the monkey acts as a seed dispersal agent which helps rehabilitate destructed areas such as mines and agricultural land.

 - The vervet monkey prefers to be in the company of their grandmothers more than any other female.
-Studies have shown that the presence of grandmothers has been linked with a decrease in mortality of infants.
+Studies have shown that the presence of grandmothers has been linked with a decrease in the mortality of infants.